 Because the tooth profiles are designed to correspond to the alternating width of the links on your chain, 1x chainrings are only available in even numbers of teeth.

-Is your rear drop out non-boost or boost?
-Maybe even super-boost?
-Boost rear hub spacing adds an additional six millimetres to the axle width of your rear dropouts and super boost adds 15mm.
-While this makes for stronger, stiffer wheels, it also pushed the chain line out substantially, meaning you'll need a different offset chainring.
+Is your rear dropout non-Boost or Boost?
+Maybe even super-Boost?
+Boost rear hub spacing adds an additional six millimeters to the axle width of your rear dropouts and Super Boost adds 15mm.
+While this makes for stronger, stiffer wheels, it also pushes the chainline out substantially, meaning you'll need a different offset chainring.

-Chainline is one of the most overlooked aspects of the drivetrain because up to the late 2000s, mountain bike cranksets were pretty standardised.
-With 1x, a poor chainline can cause premature wear, rough or noisy pedalling, dropped chains or even, in extreme cases, chainring frame contact.
+Chainline is one of the most overlooked aspects of the drivetrain because up to the late 2000s, mountain bike cranksets were pretty standardized.
+With 1x, a poor chainline can cause premature wear, rough or noisy pedaling, dropped chains or even, in extreme cases, chainring frame contact.